Alireza-Mahinparvar/BookMe/Team5Requirements.md

 * The user has edited the desired commitment.
 * No changes occurred to the commitment.
 ### **Alternate Sequences:**
-* User enters conflicting dates after selecting “repeat”.
+* User enters conflicting dates or times after selecting “edit”.
 1) The system displays an error message to the user.
-2) The system prompts the user to skip or replace the commitment for that conflicting time.
+2) The system prompts the user to cancel or replace the commitment for that conflicting time.
 ### **Non-functional Requirements:**
 * The system responds to each user input within 5 seconds.
 * The system should relay messages in English.